Guajav/Salifort_Motors_project_lab/README.md

 # Features

 The main features of this project is the use of Python with scientific statistic packages, including matplotlib, sklearn and xgboost to present my analysis.
-The link to my supporting visualisations is within a Python notebook file.
+The link to my supporting visualisations is within a Jupyter notebook file.

 # Dependencies